What Was the Purpose of the Committee on Public Information?

 6. Measuring Impact

 Creel’s team didn’t just assume the message landed.
-They conducted surveys, tracked bond sales, and even used ticket‑stub counts from Four Minute Men events to gauge reach.
-Those numbers fed back into the messaging loop, allowing the CPI to tweak slogans or focus on lagging regions Worth keeping that in mind..
+On top of that, they conducted surveys, tracked bond sales, and even used ticket‑stub counts from Four Minute Men events to gauge reach.
+Those numbers fed back into the messaging loop, allowing the CPI to tweak slogans or focus on lagging regions.

 Common Mistakes / What Most People Get Wrong